jmsteinw/jmsteinw.github.io/_posts/2015-3-16-Air-Delays.md

 None of these inputs are data leakage, as the user will know this information well in advance of their flight.
 That way, the regression model can be used at any point in time.

-First, similar to the R program in the first part of the notebook, we will need a function that can automatically find the airport codes for our origin and destination airports.
+First, similar to the R program in the first part of the post, we will need a function that can automatically find the airport codes for our origin and destination airports.
 The function will take the codes found in our feature set corresponding to a particular city and calculate which airport has the largest number of flights.
 Let's create that first.

 ```python
 def max_num_flights(codes):